 Even though we have no evidence that your personal information has been misused, we wanted to let you know this happened and assure you we take it very seriously.
 We encourage you to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity, as well reviewing the additional information provided in the following pages.
-As an added precaution, we have also secured the services of Kroll to provide identity monitoring services at no cost to you for one year.
-Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
-For more information on your services and complimentary one-year membership, please see the additional information provided in this letter.
+As an added precaution, we have also secured the services of Kroll to provide identity monitoring at no cost to you for one year.
+Your identity monitoring services include Credit Monitoring, Web Watcher, Public Persona, Quick Cash Scan, \$1 Million Identity Fraud Loss Reimbursement, Fraud Consultation, and Identity Theft Restoration.